-The idea of creating a true omnichannel experience for customers has been a goal of retailers for nearly two decades.
+The idea of creating a true omni channel experience for customers has been a goal of retailers for nearly two decades.
 Yet, as an industry, we have failed to provide the truly seamless experience that customers seek.
-Hurdles, such as the complexities of managing pricing, maintaining inventory visibility and accessing customer data between online and in-store channels, have prevented retailers from delivering an experience that truly delights the customer.

 To accommodate the rapid growth of online, retailers established a completely separate technology stack - distinct from the stack developed for their store platform.
-The online stack supported its own product catalog, pricing, promotions, payment gateway, customer database and order, and inventory management.
 As a result, brands had massive technology systems that were siloed between online and in-store.
 They basically had two of everything.
 And that made it impossible to give customers one seamless experience.

 Regardless of channel, there no longer needs to be any disconnect for sales associates servicing customers or for customers interacting with a brand at any point in the purchase journey.
 Modern POS systems remove that last pesky piece of the puzzle that has eluded the retail industry for so long.
 Brands that modernize their POS systems – and stop investing in old, redundant technology - can finally achieve the harmony the retail industry has been seeking for nearly two decades.

 The mobile phone is the true omni channel device.
 It’s the one thing that consumers carry with them no matter where they are so if there is one experience that you want to get right, it’s mobile.

 After another record-breaking year of mobile commerce, it has become clear that brands choosing to invest heavily in DTC are reaping the biggest rewards, both in revenues and customer engagement.